-A graph was produced to allow an analyst the opportunity to extrapolate the maximum moment ratios (MR's) on a simple span for all four AASHTO vehicles (the H15, HS15, H20, and HS20) from the determination of just one of these moment ratios.
-If, for example, line-girder results for an overweight vehicle were compared to those for an H15 vehicle on a simple span, this graph could be used, along with a 1.333 multiplier, to find the moment ratios for any of the design vehicles desired.
-The graph shown in Figure 3.8 is only useful on simple spans, but allows an analyst the opportunity to generate all of the moment ratios by analyzing only one of the AASHTO design vehicles.
-This graph allows an analyst the opportunity to create a spreadsheet to generate all of the design truck moment ratios for a given simple span bridge length through the line-girder analyses of only one design truck and the permit truck.
+An equation was developed to allow an analyst the opportunity to extrapolate the maximum moment ratios (MRs) on a simple span for all four AASHTO vehicles (the H15, HS15, H20, and HS20) from the determination of just one of these moment ratios.
+If, for example, line-girder results for an overweight vehicle were compared to those for an H15 vehicle on a simple span, this equation could be used, along with a 1.333 multiplier, to find the moment ratios for any of the design vehicles desired.
+The equation is plotted in Figure 3.8.
+The equation shown in Figure 3.8 is only useful on simple spans, but allows an analyst the opportunity to generate all of the moment ratios by analyzing only one of the AASHTO design vehicles.
+This graph allows an analyst the opportunity to create a spreadsheet to generate all of the design truck moment ratios for a given simple-span bridge length through the line-girder analyses of only one design truck and the permit truck.